Requirements for Graduation with the TAMS Diploma

 All core courses must be taken at TAMS/UNT during the Fall and Spring semesters.
 No college or university courses a student has taken elsewhere will be accepted in lieu of the required core courses.
 All courses, including electives, must be taken in standard format – that is, none can be taken on-line or by correspondence and we do not recognize credit by exam.
 TAMS students may not take classes on the Pass/Fail Option.
 The minimum cumulative GPA required for graduation is 3.0.

-Requirements for Graduation with the Honors Diploma
+Requirements for Graduation with Honors Diploma

-Requirements for Graduation with the HONORS DIPLOMA
+The requirements for Graduation with an HONORS DIPLOMA are:

 - Cumulative GPA for the four semesters is at least 3.5